Matteo Lane: Personal life

 On coming out, Lane stated in an interview, "I've spent my entire life feeling shame for being gay and once I came out of the closet, I realized that I'm proud to be gay."
 Lane has been the victim of several homophobic incidents during his shows.
 On being an openly gay comedian, he reports, "I think it's slowly getting better but it's all such new territory in so many ways.
 I'm not saying they are not gay comics that have existed — I know these people exist."
 He added that "I'm just saying this is the first time ever that gay, queer, male comedians are sort of on the spotlight that straight comedians are being seen in.
 So it's all kind of just new.
 It's all new and discovered and all new territory.
 I think it's exciting."

-Lane is a long-time friend of composer and pianist Henry Koperski, with whom he sometimes performs.
 In a 2017 interview, Lane stated that while he does not discuss Donald Trump (serving at the time as U.S. President) directly in his act, his "material in itself is a stand against Trump".

 On August 19, 2023, Lane announced via Instagram that he and partner Rodrigo Aburto were married.
+On June 18, 2026, during an episode of his podcast I Never Liked You, Lane announced that he and Aburto had broken up.
+In a YouTube video from August 16, 2026, Lane noted that he and Aburto had divorced, but did not specify when.